 Reduce Your Chances of Dental Harm

 Unsure what to do to prevent a dental emergency?
-Our team at Lake Oconee Cosmetic & General Dentistry wants you to be prepared should a crisis arise, but we also want to help you take the appropriate steps to eliminate the possibilities of dealing with a dental injury.
+Our team at Lake Oconee Dentistry wants you to be prepared should a crisis arise, but we also want to help you take the appropriate steps to eliminate the possibilities of dealing with a dental injury.
 This is why we are offering some useful tips and advice on ways you can protect your smile from the three D’s: damage, decay, and disease.
 For additional questions, we invite you to contact our dental office to learn more about preventing dental emergencies in Greensboro, GA.

 Watch What You Eat